Incredible Senseisat Meiji University

-Researchers at Meiji University are full of ideas for overcoming all sorts of challenges,
+Researchers at Meiji University are full of ideas for overcoming all sorts of challenges, but solving real-world problems is no easy matter.

 They keep on trying in the belief that someday they will make a difference.